 As the culmination of your experiences in the capstone study and the English program, you will write a final paper eight to twelve pages in length in which you formulate your answer to the question, "What is English?"
 The paper should reflect on the readings for the course, our discussions, and responses and the ideas generated in your research paper and your broader course of studies in English.
 Note that your paper may also reflect on what English should be, and you may also use your paper to reflect on your experiences as a student of English.
-A brief presentation, some thirty to thirty-five minutes, that presents the key aspects of your answer is also required as part of the reflection paper.
 Note: the reflection paper is by nature a less formal undertaking than the research paper, but use MLA form even though you may engage in a freer manner of prose than you might in research paper.
-The presentation manuscript of the reflection paper must be submitted no later than seven (7) calendar days after its delivery.
+The presentation manuscript of the reflection paper must be submitted no later than the last day of classes.